 The District Nurse is available to see you in your home and help with dressings and removal of sutures, advice and care of the acutely and chronically sick and terminally ill and advice on incontinence and supplying pads and other aids.

-They are available to help with health matters relating to the under-5s eg. feeding difficulties, sleep problems.
+They are available to help with health matters relating to the under 5 year olds.
+For example, feeding difficulties and sleep problems.

 The Community Midwives provide an antenatal clinic at the surgeries.
 The Practice shares antenatal care with the local consultant obstetricians.